ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20250405_OrlandoCodeCamp2025/post.md

 ## Orlando Code Camp 2025

 Orlando Code Camp 2025 is a yearly Code Camp style conference in Orlando.
-The 2025 conference was held on April 5th. https://confoo.ca/en/2025/schedule
+The 2025 conference was held on April 5th.
+[The Schedule is Here](https://sessionize.com/api/v2/ofd7i82z/view/GridSmart?under=True)

 ## Setting Up Your C# Pit of Success